contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 #####Debug Mode

- * Added a new togglale pane to the debug mode panel, "Source", which displays the current passage's source code.
+ * Added a new toggleale pane to the debug mode panel, "Source", which displays the current passage's source code.
 This is designed to supplement the "debug view" option, which shows the passage's current state, by letting you compare it to the original code.
 This pane currently has no syntax highlighting, such as that used in the Twine editor.
+ * Added another toggleable pane, "Errors", which displays a record of every error that has been displayed in the story, so far, up to a limit of 500.
+This should be of assistance when dealing with errors inside `(live:)` hooks, or other hooks whose content appears and disappears abruptly.
  * The debug mode variables pane now lists the contents of datamaps, arrays and datasets, as separate rows.
  * Colours in the variables pane now have a colour swatch in their listing.